 Non-pharmaceutical community strategies slow the spread of COVID-19.
-Contact tracing, isolation, quarantine and, most notably, strict social or physical distancing resulting from public health orders like Safer at Home have saved lives.
+Contact tracing, isolation, quarantine and, most notably, strict social or physical distancing resulting from public health orders.
 However, these prevention strategies have come at a significant cost to the local economy as well as separating us from family, friends, neighbors and colleagues.

 While we are all anxious to reopen businesses and resume daily activities, reopening too quickly or without tools in place to slow the spread of the virus could threaten the progress made to date, resulting in greater health and economic consequences.
-The strategies presented in this document are designed to aid city officials and all who live, learn, work, pray, and play in the City of Racine, as well as Villages of Wind Point and Elmwood Park, in reopening businesses and resuming community-level activities incrementally, as well as considering when and what mitigation strategies may be needed if conditions worsen.
-This document is not meant to replace state or federal guidance.
-Rather it complements and incorporates, recommendations, guidance criteria and core responsibilities contained within them, including the Wisconsin Department of Health Services' Badger Bounce Back Plan and Wisconsin Economic Development Corporation' Focus Forward - Reopening Guidelines.
+The strategies presented in this document are designed to aid city officials and all who live, learn, work, pray, and play in the City of Racine in reopening businesses and resuming community-level activities incrementally, as well as considering when and what mitigation strategies may be needed if conditions worsen.
+This document is not meant to replace state, federal, or international guidance.
+Rather, it complements and incorporates recommendations, guidance criteria and core responsibilities contained within them.

-While the reopening strategy presented in this document appears linear, i.e. moving from current day to easing restrictions (May 26, 2020) to evaluation (June 30, 2020) as a function of chronological time, it is difficult to predict the behavior of the virus that causes COVID-19.
+While the reopening strategy presented in this document appears linear, as a function of chronological time, it is difficult to predict the behavior of the virus that causes COVID-19.
 As restrictions are loosened and more testing occurs there may be an increase (peak) in the number of confirmed cases (Figure 1).
 These cases may rise and fall in waves.
 Depending on the rate and frequency at which this occurs, policies enacted may need to follow a similar pattern, e.g. returning to more restrictive levels to ensure that achievements attained are not lost, as they reflect a loss in both life and livelihood for our citizens.
+This document will be reviewed at regular intervals.
 Preventing a resurgence of COVID-19 also ensures our health care system, public health agency and emergency response services have the ability to react without exceeding their capacity to do so.
-Forward Racine was developed with this in mind.
+Safer Racine was developed with this in mind.